npcraig/csv-sqlite-html-converter/README.md

 - **Header Options**: Include or exclude column headers
 - **Data Preview**: Preview converted data before download
 - **Multiple Formats**: Support for .sqlite, .sqlite3, and .db files

+## 🔄 Workflow Advantages

+### **Individual File Processing**
+- Each CSV file is processed and stored independently
+- No risk of losing work when adding new files
+- Preview and validate each file before including it in your database

+### **Selective Combination**
+- Choose exactly which files to include in your final database
+- Mix and match data sources for different projects
+- Create multiple databases from the same collection of processed files

+### **Iterative Workflow**
+- Upload files as they become available
+- Build your database incrementally over time
+- Replace outdated files without starting over

+### **Quality Control**
+- Preview each file's data structure and content
+- Remove problematic files without affecting others
+- Ensure data quality before creating your final database

 ## 🔒 Privacy & Security